marcelpetrick/DevNotes/BeenThereSeenThat/20220706_EdgeMLSeries_EdgeImpulse_Munich_Day2/README.md

 * problem: keyword spotting requires a giant, diverse datasets which are difficult to source
 * 560 samples ->75% accuracy, but with 19x data just 19% better accuracy - for even better acc. you need even more data
 * solution uses transfer learning, just like we do with images, but for keyword spotting
-* similar to image transfer learning: maybe trained on huge data-set: pre-trainign step
+* similar to image transfer learning: maybe trained on huge data-set: pre-training step
   * new data-set is using cancer cells, only the last layer of the model has to be retrained and fine tuned
 * few shot-keyword spotting: pre-training with millions of utterances in many languages (20 mio), then just apply few examples of specific utterances
 * now the model is trained with just 20 samples -> right away 97% accuracy